Sara-Tucker/python-notes/__main.md

 ### Class:
 A template for creating objects that provides initial fields and methods for an object.

-Field - A variable that is declared directly in a class.
+Field / Attribute - A variable declared directly in a class and accessed with Class.variable
+Static field / class attribute - accessed directly from the class using the class name
+Instance field / attribute - accessed from instantiated objects of the class

 Member - Things that a class contains: Fields, Properties, Constructors, Methods.
 Namespace - A container for classes. "using Namespace;"